 For me, it is not so much about the technology, it is more about the elegance of the solutions, and the huge positive impact our approach has had on medicine.
 I can now look someone in the eye and say I can help.

 What innovations have shaped your career?

 I am not so sure any specific innovations have.
-Certainly many people have: I was a fellow at University of California, Los Angeles with Tom McNamara, Antoinette Gomes, Steve Rose, and Scott Goodwin.
+Certainly, many people have: I was a fellow at the University of California, Los Angeles with Tom McNamara, Antoinette Gomes, Steve Rose, and Scott Goodwin.
 Even back then Tom was a visionary.
 Tom, Steve, and Scott taught me to do what I do.
 I draw on that experience every day.
 After LA, I joined the group at UCSD.
 I was lucky to be among the first to perform percutaneous cryoablation and I can count over a hundred percutaneous prostate and open liver cryoablation procedures to my credit, but what shaped my career more were the people: Anne Roberts, Karim Valji, Horacio D’Agostino, Giovanna Casola.
 You just cannot find any better.
-In the mid 90s, we moved “back east” to Albany, New York.
+In the mid-90s, we moved “back east” to Albany, New York.
 Those were the home made endograft days.
 I had the opportunity to join forces there with a talented group of interventional radiologists and vascular surgeons who pushed my ‘endovascular’ skills to the limit.
 I built one heck of a home-made aortic endograft, or so I thought at the time!
 We also did a lot of work with mechanical thrombectomy, at that time also combining the tool with thrombolytic agents.
 I also recall returning from a meeting and suggesting to my partner, Gary Siskin, that he get involved with this new technique called fibroid embolization.
 I could go on for hours about innovations, but for me, it is really been about people.

 What developing technologies or techniques are you watching closely for the future?